tagohd/mono/Character Questionnaires/Sam Ward (Character Survey).md

 ## Developer
 Try to answer these questions in-character if possible.
 Don’t worry if you still meet some resistance.
 Sometimes a character will feel uncomfortable answering a question, and deflect in an in-character way.
 Write down their response.
 Why did they deflect?
 Why did they choose that method?
 Are they scared?
 Covering up with humor?
 Is the question related to a traumatic event?
 You can learn a lot from these deflections- sometimes more than an answer could provide.
 ### Personality
-- Do you have a lifelong dream or aspiration?
+- **Do you have a lifelong dream or aspiration?**
+	- My goal in life is to become a cryptozoologist who is also a cryptid.
-- In general, how do you act around other people that you have just met?
+- **In general, how do you act around other people that you have just met?**
+	- Gotta give 'em a good sniff first, y'know?
+Can't trust folks who don't smell right. {I can't tell if they're being serious.}
-- Does your behavior around people change depending on how well you know them?
-If so, how?
+- **Does your behavior around people change depending on how well you know them?
+If so, how?**
+	- I'm just as weird around my friends as I am with strangers.
+Weirder, even.
+	- **Can you give some examples?**
+	- You wouldn't get them.
-- Are you an introvert or an extrovert?
+- **Are you an introvert or an extrovert?**
+	- Introvert.
+I need a break from people every now and then.
+For *their* safety.
-- Are you generally organized or messy?
+- **Are you generally organized or messy?**
+	- Do I look like a neat freak to you?
+	- **Not really...**
+	- There you have it.
-- Are you spontaneous and impulsive, or do you always need to have a plan?
+- **Are you spontaneous and impulsive, or do you always need to have a plan?**
+	- If you have a fun idea, you should do it.
+Why wait?
-- Are you hot-tempered or calm?
+- **Are you hot-tempered or calm?**
+	- I am easy like Sunday morning, baby.
-- Do you tend to argue with people or avoid conflict?
+- **Do you tend to argue with people or avoid conflict?**
+	- I just loom over them until they see the error of their ways >:)
-- Do you care what others think of you?
+- **Do you care what others think of you?**
+	- I like confusing people, but other than that, not really.
-- Are you a better leader or follower?
+- **Are you a better leader or follower?**
+	- I don't know if I'm a good leader, but I definitely ain't a follower.
-- What is the most important quality you look for in a friend?
+- **What is the most important quality you look for in a friend?**
+	- Authenticity.
+If you're not as weird with me as I am with you, what's the point?
 - What is your greatest strength?
 - What is your greatest weakness?
 - Name three other traits about yourself- positive or negative.